Getting Started with the API Client

 With auto_convert=True

-, the function uses the resource mimetype to automatically convert to a proper object type (pydicom.dataset.Dataset, in this case.)
+, the function uses the resource mimetype to automatically convert to the appropriate object type (pydicom.Dataset

 Publishing resources